vincentvvliet/TA-Application/docs/retrospectives/SprintRetrospective7.md

 	Actual Time Spent: 2 hours.
 ---
+Ravi:
+- I didn't get a lot done this week.
+I implemented some feedback I got on my merge request.
+But the rest of my issues depended on the work of others and their work was not done yet.
+And because this was the week of christmas the others didn't get a lot done either and I was kind of stuck.

+---
 Tasks Pauline:<br />
 - Issue 8: This issue should have been completed but it turned out that a method I wrote has gotten lost so I redid it, and there was some testing missing, so I spent some time testing.